-To summarize, the findings of this experiment confirm the key role of sparsity in blind source separation:
+To summarize, the findings of this experiment confirm the key role of sparsity in BSS.

-- Sparsity brings better results : remark that, amongst the methods we used, only JADE is not a sparsity-based separation algorithm.
-Whatever the method, separating in a sparse representation enhances the separation quality : RNA, EFICA and GMCA clearly outperforms JADE. - GMCA takes better advantage of overcompleteness and morphological diversity: RNA, EFICA and GMCA provide better separation results with the benefit of sparsity.
+- Sparsity brings better results: Remark that, amongst the methods we used, only JADE is not a sparsity-based separation algorithm.
+Whatever the method, separating in a sparse representation enhances the separation quality: RNA, EFICA and GMCA clearly outperform JADE. - GMCA takes better advantage of overcompleteness and morphological diversity: RNA, EFICA, and GMCA provide better separation results with the benefit of sparsity.
 Nonetheless, GMCA takes better advantage of sparse representations than RNA and EFICA.